Leadership and Faculty

 Dr. Serge Pann

 Serge brings to NUCRET over 25 years of combined academic, engineering, business, international collaboration, and entrepreneurial experience.
 He runs NUCRET day-to-day operations, plans and contributes to research, advises on the aspects of MOF catalyst technology development, takes care of all administrative, financial, personnel, equipment, facilities, lab safety, IP protection, technology commercialization and transfer.
 Serge started his career at a large research/academic institution where he created and led his research group specializing in technology development and characterization of non-equilibrium metal alloys, powder metallic, ceramic and composite materials for structural and functional applications, such as ceramic doped high-temperature superconductors, plastically shapeable ceramic matrix composites, ceramic fuel cells, nanostructured super-magnets.
 As part of his group research he formalized phenomenological model of amorphous alloys strengthening via alloying.
 He also served as Director of the Overseas Operations of a multinational public corporation and as Director of its spin-out joint venture company developing and commercializing technology for lithium ion batteries, supercapacitors, porous blocks to replace space shuttle honeycomb panels, and super-strong/light metallic materials.
 Prior to Northeastern, Serge, for over 10 years, served as a Vice President of a Boston-based consulting company involved in publishing, conferences, specialized reports in the fields of materials science, renewable energy and (bio)defense.
 He holds PhD degree in Solid State Physics, MS in Physical Metallurgy, and Diploma of Metallurgical Engineer.
-His additional educational background is in Business Administration and Computer Science.
+His additional background is in Business Administration and Computer Science.

 Dr. K. M. Abraham